-There is a length of defence along the Carysfort Maretimo River which runs parallel to Rockfield Park (22) which is of recent construction and provides protection against the 1% AEP fluvial flood event.
+There is a length of defence along this watercourse which runs parallel to Rockfield Park (22) which is of recent construction and provides protection against the 1% AEP fluvial flood event.
 Assessment of breach impacts is not considered necessary for these defences, but the impacts of overtopping, either through higher return period events or with the impact of climate change on river flows, should be taken into account in any site specific flood risk assessment.

-6.2.14 The Dundrum Slang
+5.2.7 The Dundrum Slang

-This area was included in the Dodder CFRAM Study, which identified a number of flood management measures, and some follow-on works have taken place.
+This area was included in the Dodder CFRAM, which identified a number of flood management measures, and some follow-on works have taken place.
 A stage 3 FRA was completed for the 2016-2022 Development Plan, and since then a more detailed integrated catchment modelling study has been carried out to generate fluvial, pluvial and combined flood extents.
-The watercourse and resulting fluvial flood extents can be seen in Figure 6-7 5-7.
+The watercourse and resulting fluvial flood extents can be seen in Figure 5-7.